Identifying a Monster in D&D 5e: More than an Intelligence Check.

 The table works like this: You encounter a monster of the Aberration type.
-The DM has you roll an Intelligence check to see if you know anything about the monster.
+The GM has you roll an Intelligence check to see if you know anything about the monster.
 You have the Arcana skill.
 Since Arcana is a listed skill in the Aberration entry, you add not only your Intelligence modifier to the roll but also your proficiency bonus.
 The Difficulty Class will depend on the creature's challenge rating, the rarity of the creature type, and other factors.

-The table is a starting point.
+I think the table is a good starting point.
 Depending upon the situation, a skill not listed with the monster type may nevertheless be relevant to identification of the creature type in question.
 The following are just a few examples of this situation.
 Common sense should prevail.

 Religion may help in identifying creatures with prominent religious or cultic practices (e.g., kuo-toa).

 History may help in identifying creatures associated with an ancient or lost kingdom.

 Arcana may help in identifying creatures with prominent magical abilities.

 If you like more realism, so to speak, and appreciate context, consider modifying the basic approach as follows.

 When asked if a character knows anything about an encountered creature, the DM should determine if there is an in-world justification, in the words of Rodney Thomas, for the character to know anything about the creature encountered.